 Using coupons has long been touted as one of the best frugal habits – but there are numerous reasons why couponing doesn’t add up to big savings.

 First, most coupons are for pricey name brands.
 Even with the coupon, the product is usually still more expensive than the store brand alternative.
 Yes, you will get the name brand for a cheaper price by using a coupon, but you are not really saving money if you can buy a similar product for less.
+Therefore, one of the top frugal tips for saving money is to simply buy the store brand product.

 Second, it takes an enormous amount of time to clip and use coupons.
 Not only do you have to sift through hundreds of coupons in the paper and online, but at the store you need to track down the exact product.
+When living a frugal lifestyle, it is important to value your time.

 Finally, when you scour the coupons, you are allowing a marketer right into the door of your mind.
 You become more susceptible to buying things you don’t need.